 Every child has a right to be protected from violence, abuse, and exploitation.

-In addition, 25% of children under five are registered in the civil registry, and only 14% have a birth certificate.
-This is due to a registration system struggling to reach new-borns, a difficulty accentuated in conflict zones.
+In addition, only 40% of children under the age of five are registered with the Civil Registry, and only 13% have a birth certificate.
+This is due to a registration system that struggles to reach newborns, which is exacerbated in conflict areas.

 A favorable environment for children